 Dan Evans's Bio:

 Dan Evans' 30-year career in all aspects of professional baseball enables him to yield experienced, solid advice and render an opinion as an authority of the game that he loves.
 Evans, who began his career as an intern, has been in decision-making roles with five MLB franchises spanning over three decades.
 A former General Manager of the Los Angeles Dodgers, Evans is now with the Toronto Blue Jays, and also serves as a mentor to Sports Management Worldwide students.
-His unique perspective is a distinct advantage, as Dan Evans is the only former General Manager of a Major League club who also led a baseball representation firm.
+His unique perspective is a distinct advantage, as Dan Evans is the only former General Manager of a MLB club who also led a baseball representation firm.